 The most effective treatments

 Shoe selection is vital to slow the progression of the condition – see our recommendations of the “Best running shoes for bunions“.

 Shoes should have adequate room around the toe area and offer some support to assist control of pronation.

-Stability exercises in loaded/weight-bearing positions help control the excessive load on the big toe joint.
+Stability exercises in loaded/weight-bearing positions help control the foot position and reduce excessive load on the big toe joint.

 Soft orthotics can provide rapid relief of soreness and assist in minimising flare ups with exercise.